apache/rocketmq-clients/docs/design.md

 As we all know, consumer group is the basic unit of load balancing for consumers.
 Messages are evenly distributed to all consumers in the same consumer group.
 Now, we assigned more attributes to consumer group rather than the consumer itself.

-* Consume timeout: maximum time window bewteen receiving messages and returning an response of acknowledgement.
+* Consume timeout: maximum time window between receiving messages and returning an response of acknowledgement.
 Message will be visible again if time runs out.
 * FIFO consumption switch: enable/disable FIFO consumption for FIFO messages.
 * Message consumption retry policy: decide the max delivery times and backoff algorithm for the message which is failed to be consumed in push consumer.